-The Embassy of the Republic of Uganda in Riyadh, Saudi Arabia has successfully repatriated a total of 318 Ugandan Nationals and legal residents who have been stranded in the Kingdom of Saudi Arabia due to the Covid-19 pandemic.
+The Embassy of the Republic of Uganda in Riyadh, in collaboration with the International Organisation for Migration (IOM) has today repatriated 114 Ugandan Nationals and legal residents who have been stranded in the Kingdom of Saudi Arabia due to the Covid-19 pandemic.

-This is the sixth repatriation exercise the Embassy has undertaken with the first five having taken place on 22nd, 28th July, 12th August, 3rd and 6th September 2020 respectively which ensured that over 2,500 Ugandans and legal residents in Saudi Arabia, Jordan, Kuwait and Oman returned home safely.
+This is the 10th repatriation exercise the Embassy has undertaken that has ensured that over 3100 Ugandans and legal residents in Saudi Arabia, Jordan, Oman and Kuwait returned home safely.

 The Charge D’ Affaires A.I of the Embassy thanked the Ugandans for their patience they have so far exhibited.

 He reiterated that this exercise is a sign of Government of Uganda’s commitment to assist Ugandans in distress due to the COVID Pandemic.

 He further appreciated the Permanent Secretary of the Ministry of Foreign Affairs and the IOM for the gesture of solidarity during these trying times and committed to strengthening the relationship for the benefit of many more stranded Ugandans.